 * Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh

 By Daniel Leussink

-Sterling spiked to its highest against the U.S. currency since late January after Bloomberg News reported that British Prime Minister Theresa May was considering delaying the March 29 deadline for U.K.’s exit from the European Union.
+Sterling spiked to its highest since Jan.
+31 on reports that British Prime Minister Theresa May was considering delaying a deadline on the exit of the United Kingdom from the European Union.

 Powell and other Fed policymakers have indicated they favour patience before raising key lending rates again due to recent signs of slowing economic growth.
 The futures market implied traders bet the central bank would not raise interest rates at all in 2019.

 Sterling jumped to its highest against the dollar in close to four weeks on reports that British Prime Minister Theresa May was considering delaying a deadline on Brexit.

 May is expected to allow her cabinet to discuss extending the deadline beyond March 29 at a meeting on Tuesday, Bloomberg News reported late on Monday.

 The Sun newspaper reported she will propose formally ruling out a “no-deal” Brexit scenario which could potentially lead to the delaying of UK’s exit from the European Union by months.

 The British pound was last up more than 0.2 percent at $1.3129, giving up some gains after hitting as high as $1.3149, its highest since Jan.
 31.